mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/LOAD.html.md

 Note that in Greenplum Database the shared library file \(`.so` file\) must reside in the same path location on every host in the Greenplum Database array \(coordinators, segments, and mirrors\).

 Non-superusers can only apply `LOAD` to library files located in `$libdir/plugins/` — the specified `filename` must begin with exactly that string.
-You must to ensure that only “safe” libraries are installed there.
+You must ensure that only “safe” libraries are installed there.

 ## <a id="section4"></a>Parameters